Cap-go/CLI/README.md

 * `--no-android` disallows the channel to send version to android devices.
 * `--self-assign` allows devices to self assign to this channel.
 * `--no-self-assign` disallows devices to self assign to this channel.
-* `--disable-auto-update STRATEGY`  Disable auto update strategy for this channel.The possible options are: major, minor, metadata, none.
+* `--disable-auto-update STRATEGY`  Disable auto update strategy for this channel.
+The possible options are: major, minor, metadata, none.
 * `--apikey [key]` API key to link to your account.

 ## Disable updates strategy